For 10 years I decorated Christmas trees for the Albany Institute of History and Art’s FESTIVAL of TREES.

 When decorating a tree, you want to put on any extremely large / focal point ornaments first.
 On my gold tree for King Midas, the golden reindeer were anchored first.
 On the flower tree, the big bouquets of dried flowers were the first things to go on.

 After that, start putting on all the decorations that you have the most of first.
 Start by taking your small filler bulbs from pile one, and put them only on the front of the tree.
-After that take the small filler bulbs from pile two and put them on side 1, followed by the small filler bulbs from pile three, to decorate side 2.
-Finally take your small filler bulbs from pile four, and put them on the back.
+After that take the small filler bulbs from pile two and put them on side 2, followed by the small filler bulbs from pile three, to decorate side 3.
+Finally take your small filler bulbs from pile four, and put them on the back, side 4.
 Repeat this pattern of applying the bulbs with the medium and large filler bulbs, and any other kinds of decorations that you have.
 Finishing up with your fewest and most fabulous ornaments.
 This way you are evenly distributing and layering your ornaments to make a grand presentation.
 Step back, here and there, to see if any bulbs need adjusting.

 When decorating Christmas trees, I always feel More is More.
 So there you have it Step by Step Christmas Tree Decorating.
 I hope this post was inspiring to you.
 Merry Christmas to All…Happy Decorating!